jahlen/hugo-azure-static-webapp/README.md

 ## 3. Check your GitHub action

 Azure should have created a GitHub action in your repository.
 It should be found under *.github/workflows*.
-Check that it exists.
+Check that it exists and that it has executed successfully.
 Otherwise something went wrong during step 2.

 ## 4. (Optional) Add a custom domain in Azure